facturoporti/factura-electronica-Dll-Api-Rest/README.md

 using System.Text;
 using System.Threading.Tasks;

-using FacturoPorTi.CFDI;
+using FacturoPorTi.Api.Cfdi;
-using FacturoPorTi.CFDI.Entidades;
+using FacturoPorTi.Api.Cfdi.Entidades;
-using FacturoPorTi.CFDI.Genericos;
+using FacturoPorTi.Api.Cfdi.Genericos;

   private static void TimbrarDocumento()
         {